alexandair/entra-powershell-docs/docs/conceptual/manage-groups.md

 # Manage groups

-In this tutorial, you'll learn how to create, edit, update, and delete a group in Microsoft Entra PowerShell.
-You'll also learn how to add and remove users from a group.
+In this tutorial, you learn how to create, edit, update, and delete a group in Microsoft Entra PowerShell.
+You also learn how to add and remove users from a group.

 ## Prerequisites